What is a CAS and when will I receive it?

 What sort of sponsor is the University of Brighton?

-The University of Brighton is registered as Licensed Sponsor (pdf) under the Points Based System (PBS) immigration system and has Highly Trusted Status under Tier 4 of the PBS.
+The University of Brighton is registered as Licensed Sponsor (pdf) under the Points Based System (PBS) immigration system.

 My CAS statement says that I need an ATAS certificate.
 What is this?